chef/chef_authn/doc/chef_keygen_cache.md

 * keygen_timeout: Time allowed for the external key generation command (openssl).
 A timeout atom is returned if the command takes longer than `Timeout` milliseconds.

+* keygen_cache_workers: The number of workers available to generate key pairs.
+This should never be larger than the number of logical CPUs.
+Defaults to larger of 1 and half the number of logical processors as reported by `erlang:system_info(logical_processors)`

 <a name="index"></a>

 ## Function Index ##